What is self-control? What does it mean and how can we define it?

 How to Increase Self Control

 The more self control you have, the better your life will be, and the more mastery you will have over it.

-1. Identify the areas where you lack this ability
+1. Identify the areas where you lack control and discipline

 The first step would be to identify in what areas of your life you need to gain more self-control.

-Where do you find yourself lacking in self-control?
+Where do you find yourself lacking this skill?

 Possible areas could be: